Most interesting landmarks of United Arab Emirates

 - Al-Dour (Ed-Dur) – Umm Al Quwain.
-Remnants of once large trading port, which operated in 200 BC – 200 AD.
-Thousands of graves as well as small fort with round towers and temple of Semitic god Shamash.
+Remnants of the once large trading port, which operated in 200 BC – 200 AD.
+Thousands of graves as well as a small fort with round towers and temple of Semitic god Shamash.

 - Fayah (Jebel Faya) – Sharjah.
 World’s oldest known settlement of modern humans outside Africa, inhabited from the Middle Paleolithic (125 thousand years old stone tools) till the 18th century.
 Contains Neolithic tomb and group of tombs from the 4th century BC.

 - Mleiha – Sharjah.
-Settlement from the late Iron Age, abandoned around the 4th century AD.
+A settlement from the late Iron Age, abandoned around the 4th century AD.
 Contains ruins of fort and some other buildings, monumental tombs (including one Bronze Age tomb from the 3rd millenium BC).
 City had market districts, here have been found ancient inscriptions with Aramaic and Musnad (South Arabian) writing.

 - Umm an-Nar – Abu Dhabi.
 Ruins of ancient settlement and necropolis, with hundreds of characteristic beehive tombs.
 This fishing and trading port was inhabited in 2600 – 2000 BC.

 - Hafeet graves (Mezyad graves) – Abu Dhabi.
 Group of more than 500 prehistoric graves – circular buildings (beehive tombs), constructed in the Bronze Age, 3200 – 2700 BC.
 Largest structures are 4 m high.